ho0ber/sardinesound/content/pages/checklist_chess_2024.md

 Summary:

 ## What is this?
 This document serves as a guide and list of requirements for engaging Sardine Sound for a show.
-It is a work in progress, but the goal of the document is to give a director/producer everything they need to know to run a successful show with us.
+The goal of the document is to give a director/producer everything they need to know to run a successful show with us.

-This checklist applies to theatrical shows with an orchestra or band as live accompaniment.
+***The Booking Prerequisites must be met before you can consider us "booked" for your show.***

 ## Booking Prerequisites
 |  | Item | Note |